What's on My Network? Using Large Language Models to Identify Real-World IoT Devices at Scale: Method

 \subsubsection{Ablation Study: Prompt and Model Selection}

-To determine the most effective prompt and model configuration for generating reliable pseudo-labels, we conduct a targeted ablation study.
-We systematically vary four prompt design dimensions across LLaMA 3.1 70B, GPT-4o, and Gemini 1.5 Pro to assess their impact on pseudo-label quality and agreement with human annotations.
-Specifically, we examine: (1) \textbf{Prediction Granularity} — comparing \textit{Separate} predictions (vendor and device type predicted independently) versus \textit{Joint} predictions (a single prompt predicting both together); (2) \textbf{Rationale Format (CoT)} — toggling chain-of-thought reasoning on or off; (3) \textbf{Feature Augmentation (Ports)} — deciding whether to include port information (e.g., \texttt{ring.com:554}) in prompts; and (4) \textbf{Hostname Disambiguation (Brave)} — using Brave Search to resolve rare hostnames, falling back to an LLM only if search metadata is inconclusive.
+To identify the most reliable pseudo-labeling configuration, we conduct a focused ablation study across three off-the-shelf LLMs while systematically varying four prompt-design dimensions.
+Specifically, we evaluate: (1) Prediction Granularity: \emph{Separate} prompts (vendor and type predicted independently) vs. \emph{Joint} prompts; (2) Rationale Format (CoT): chain-of-thought on/off; (3) Feature Augmentation (Ports): inclusion of port information (e.g., \texttt{ring.com:554}); and (4) Hostname Disambiguation (Brave): augmenting prompts with Brave Search metadata, falling back to an LLM only when search returns little or no structured information.

-We evaluate on a statistically representative random sample ($n = 245$) drawn from the 35K high‑signal device subset.
-Each of the 245 sampled instances was manually labeled by domain experts.
-This sample size yields 95\% confidence with a $\pm5$\% margin of error under a conservative 80\% accuracy prior.
-We focus on this 35K high-signal subset to isolate the impact of prompt design and model reasoning without confounding sparsity.
+We assess these configurations on a a Manually Validated Hold-Out set (MV-Holdout) of 245 devices randomly sampled from the 35K high-signal subset.
+Each device was independently labeled by domain experts, yielding a statistically representative evaluation set that provides 95\% confidence with a $\pm5\%$ margin of error under an 80\% accuracy prior.
+Restricting evaluation to high-signal devices allows us to isolate the effect of prompt structure and model reasoning without confounding sparsity or missing-metadata artifacts.
 In practice, such instances—those containing vendor-revealing cues like \texttt{remote\_hostname}s—are the most valuable for bootstrapping high-signal pseudo-labels.

-Table~\ref{tab:ablation-kappa} summarizes pseudo-labeling performance across all prompt configurations and models, reporting Cohen’s~$\kappa$ agreement with experts' ground-truth annotations.
-We adopt $\kappa$ as our primary metric because it accounts for agreement by chance—critical in our setting where vendor classes are imbalanced (e.g., \textit{Amazon} dominates) and semantically entangled (e.g., sub‑brands like \textit{Alexa} and \textit{Echo Show} under \textit{Amazon}).
-Unlike raw accuracy, which can be inflated by majority-class bias, $\kappa$ provides a chance-corrected, class-agnostic estimate of labeling quality.
-This enables robust comparison of LLM–prompt configurations under controlled settings.
+Table~\ref{tab:ablation-kappa} reports Cohen’s~$\kappa$ agreement with expert annotations.
+We adopt $\kappa$ instead of raw accuracy because it corrects for chance agreement, which is critical in our highly imbalanced label space where dominant vendors (e.g., \textit{Amazon}) can otherwise inflate accuracy.
+As a result, $\kappa$ provides a more faithful comparison of labeling quality across LLMs and prompt designs.